Reviews You Can Rely On

 Credit: Abriah Wofford

 Built-in Bluetooth is useful for connecting to the included heart rate strap or playing music through the speakers.
-A 3.5mm cable is included to plug in other types of audio playback devices.
-The sound quality isn't fantastic, but it's about what we expected from the treadmill console.
+If Bluetooth isn't your thing, a 3.5mm cable is included to plug in other audio playback devices.
+The sound quality isn't fantastic, but it's what I've come to expect from a treadmill console.
 If you're a stickler for good sound quality, you can find the best wireless headphones/earbuds here.
 There is also a USB-A jack that provides power for your phone or tablet while you stride.

 Showing 2 locations for a tablet, high for running or low for walking.